IllinoisRocstar/Nemosys/README.md

 ```

 ### Build Nemosys ###
-Now, we can compile the Nemosys library, create its python binding and build utilities:
+Now, we can compile the Nemosys library, create its python bindings and other utilities:
 ```
 $ cd $NEMOSYS_PROJECT_PATH
 $ mkdir build && cd build